alexastrum/biohacking/protocols/routines/fitness.md

 # Fitness routine

+Exercise promotes muscles' production of lactate, a metabolic byproduct that increases the production of BDNF (brain-derived neurotrophic factor), a crucial player in brain and gut health.

+Other lifestyle factors, such as hot baths, sauna use, and meditation, and dietary components, such as omega-3 fatty acids, zinc, and dietary fiber, also contribute to BDNF production.

 ## Morning

 Every day, <10 mins.

 See [morning routine](morning.md).

-# Sun Salutation
+## Sun Salutation

 <10 minutes Every day.

 - Ideally in nature (beach, park, backyard garden).
 - Lightly dressed (including in winter and during light rain/snowing).